Rishi-677/Custom_Network_Proxy_Server/README.md

 * HTTP request forwarding for standard methods such as `GET` and `POST`
 * HTTPS tunneling using the `CONNECT` method without TLS inspection
 * Thread‑pool‑based concurrency with blocking socket I/O
+* Robust handling of partial reads and partial writes on network sockets
 * Configurable listening address and port
 * Configurable thread pool size
+* Configurable socket timeouts to prevent stalled or hung connections
 * Domain‑based request blocking using a blocklist file
 * Exact‑match and subdomain blocklist support
 * Thread‑safe, append‑only request logging